pypy/wxpython-cffi/cffi/etg.rst

 attribute.
 This one block of code specifies both the code to check if a Python object can be converted and the code to perform the conversion.
-For the cffi backend this code is split up into two attributes: ``convertFromPyObject_cffi`` and ``instancecheck``.
+For the cffi backend this code is split up into two attributes: ``convertFromPyObject_cffi`` and ``instanceCheck_cffi``.
 The former should perform the conversion and return the new, wrapped instance.
 The latter should return True if the object can be converted to the given C++ type, and False if not.